 Despite all this, Qatar airlines website still states my flight is scheduled and I have received no official notification to the contrary.
 I now have to make the decision of whether I cancel the flight myself and request a refund and be subject to an administration fee that is not disclosed, or waiting for the official cancellation of the flight and receiving a full refund.

-If I wait for the cancellation and the flight is not cancelled, I have no options of getting to Delhi to take the flight thanks to the AHC.
+If I wait for the cancellation and the flight is not canceled, I have no options of getting to Delhi to take the flight thanks to the AHC.
 I will then lose the near $2,000 I spent on the ticket.
-I guess this is a gamble that I need to take and just hope for the best.
+But I guess this is a gamble that I need to take and just hope for the best.

-For now I will continue attempting to write to recover the significant financial losses I have incurred, but it is hard to find the inspiration to write most days.
+For now, I will continue attempting to write to recover the significant financial losses I have incurred.
+But it is hard to find the inspiration to write most days.
 On the days I can’t write, I will gladly fill my days with painting.
 Restless Nomad Art might start to get a bit of a workout!